top of page

 terah.jpg

 When I had my first daughter at 16 years old, I later learned how fortunate I was to be treated with respect and dignity, and to have had an empowering experience.
 Midwifery care changed my life.
 As a single, teen parent, I set off on a journey to support my daughter and I. I worked as a medical assistant while attending midwifery school and now I have attended somewhere around 1000+ births as a midwife.
 I feel so fortunate to have been a part of midwifery for the last 15 years and in healthcare for the last 20 years.
 I have gone on to have five children who were all born with midwives!
 I am also proud to identify as Latina and Diné (Navajo).
-In additionto catching babies, I am a professor at the Center for Indigenous Midwifery School and have degrees in Spanish/Latin American Studies and Psychology I have personally been impacted by how important midwifery work is and I am truly honored to walk beside you on this journey into parenthood.
+In addition to catching babies, I am a board certified lactation consultant, a professor at the Center for Indigenous Midwifery School, have degrees in Spanish/Latin American Studies, Psychology and am currently attending the University of Washington Physician Assistant Program in order to offer continuity of care to clients in the future.
+I have personally been impacted by how important midwifery work is and I am truly honored to walk beside you on this journey into parenthood.
 Terah is a licensed and certified professional midwife.
 In order to become a licensed and certified professional midwife, she attended midwifery school, went through several preceptorships, attended greater than 100 deliveries, attended thousands of hours of prenatal and postpartum care visits and underwent the state licensing exam as well as an extensive national licensing exam.

 327979431_554529446621511_3261140971919687232_n.jpg